posit-dev/shinylive/README.md

 * Current semi-stable version (deployed from `deploy` branch of this repo): https://shinylive.io/py/examples/
 * Latest dev version (deployed from `main` branch of this repo): https://rstudio.github.io/shinylive/examples/

+## Prerequisites

+`Shinylive` leverages `yarn` for dependency management.
+If running `yarn --version` on the machine throws `command not found` error, install `yarn` on the machine by following the yarn installation documentation [here](https://classic.yarnpkg.com/lang/en/docs/install)

 ## Build instructions

 You must first initialize the git submodules.
 This only needs to be done once: